Home / Europe / Italy / Cacio e Pepe

 • Lukewarm pasta or sauce

-Pasta dishes cool quickly and can enter unsafe temperature zones if left sitting.
+Pasta dishes cool quickly and can compromise quality if left sitting.
 Also ruins the texture.

 • Sauce that is visibly oily, separated, or clumpy